AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/use-case-showcase.md

 Focus: Our expert panelists cover best practices and a variety of government-specific use cases to show you how Acrobat Sign can help your team save time, money, and resources while staying compliant and secure.

 * **[Legal](https://event.on24.com/wcc/r/2634329/292CA0B317E56600A114508CC55376BF?partnerref=EXL){target="_blank"}**
 Focus: Our panelists discuss how legal departments are managing the shift to fully remote document processes.
-Whether you’re just starting out or have already digitized some workflows, Acrobat Sign can amplify your team’s productivity at every phase of digital transformation.
+Whether you're just starting out or have already digitized some workflows, Acrobat Sign can amplify your team's productivity at every phase of digital transformation.

 * **[Sales](https://acrobat.adobe.com/us/en/business/webinars/adobe-sign-use-case-showcase-sales.html){target="_blank"}**
 Focus: Adobe experts highlight best practices for successful digital transformation in procurement, and the discussion covers industry trends and requirements for delivering excellent user experiences.